 Staff worked in partnership with the Legislature to submit eight requests to the Office of Legislative Counsel to develop into official bill drafts.
 Staff broke up the "substantive amendment" bill into four separate parts for efficiency purposes.
-If approved by the Commission, staff can request that Legislative Counsel consolidate policy ideas.
+If approved by the Commission, staff can request that Legislative Counsel consolidate the four issues into one bill.

 Staff had constructive conversations with relevant stakeholders about potential amendments to campaign disclosure requirements including additional cleanup of AB 249 DISCLOSE Act.
-The early conversations are encouraging and additional engagement will be required.
+The early conversations are encouraging.
+Additional engagement will be required.

-After a productive meeting with the Secretary of State's staff, the agency will be pursuing legislation on the three issues highlighted by the Commission.
+After a productive meeting with the Secretary of State's staff, the agency is considering pursuing legislation on the three issues highlighted by the Commission.